minio/docs/source/installation/deploy-minio-distributed.rst

        Console.

 You may specify other :ref:`environment variables
 <minio-server-environment-variables>` as required by your deployment.
+All MinIO nodes in the deployment should include the same environment variables with the same values for each variable.

 4) Open the MinIO Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~